dojot/docker-compose/README.md

 ##### Use HTTPS with self-signed certificate

+To get dojot running with https with self-signed certificate, that domain/ip must be accessible where dojot is running and inside the docker network.
+See an [alternative solution](#problems-with-domainip-not-accessible-on-docker-network).

 As prerequisites this uses [git](https://git-scm.com/) and [OpenSSL](https://www.openssl.org/).

 On Debian-based Linux distributions, you can install these prerequisites by running: